TosbackCgusBridge-Bot/CGUs-versions/Politico/Privacy Policy.md

 *   Last 2 Days
 *   Last Week

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

 1. 1 Obama gets more time
-2. 2 Fight night on Long Island
+2. 2 6 takeaways from the debate
-3. 3 Who won the debate?
+3. 3 'Binders full of women' spreads
-4. 4 FLOTUS: 'Barack doesn't have a big ego'
+4. 4 Who won the debate?
-5. 5 6 takeaways from the debate
+5. 5 Debate gets to the guts of the race
-6. 6 Candy Crowley to defy debate contract
+6. 6 FLOTUS: 'Barack doesn't have a big ego'
-7. 7 Debate returns focus to fundamentals
+7. 7 Fact-checking the debate
-8. 8 'Binders full of women' spreads
+8. 8 Obama snaps back hard
-9. 9 Polls raise presidential tie scenarios
+9. 9 TKO: Crowley calls Libya for Obama
 10. 10 Instant polls: Obama won

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

 1. 1 Candy Crowley to defy debate contract
 2. 2 Obama gets more time
 3. 3 Fight night on Long Island
 4. 4 Who won the debate?
-5. 5 CPD: Crowley shouldn't reinterpret questions
+5. 5 6 takeaways from the debate
 6. 6 FLOTUS: 'Barack doesn't have a big ego'
-7. 7 5 unmet Obama promises
+7. 7 CPD: Crowley shouldn't reinterpret questions
-8. 8 5 things to watch at the debate
+8. 8 'Binders full of women' spreads
-9. 9 Crowley: 'I'm not a fly on the wall'
+9. 9 5 unmet Obama promises
-10. 10 VP debate transcript
+10. 10 5 things to watch at the debate

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

 1. 1 CPD: Crowley shouldn't reinterpret questions
 2. 2 Candy Crowley to defy debate contract
-3. 3 Crowley: 'I'm not a fly on the wall'
+3. 3 Obama gets more time
-4. 4 Obama gets more time
+4. 4 Crowley: 'I'm not a fly on the wall'
-5. 5 Conservatives target Catholic voters
+5. 5 Fight night on Long Island
-6. 6 Fight night on Long Island
+6. 6 Conservatives target Catholic voters
-7. 7 Lobbyists expect comeback with Mitt
+7. 7 Who won the debate?
 8. 8 VP debate transcript
-9. 9 Who won the debate?
+9. 9 Lobbyists expect comeback with Mitt
-10. 10 Report: White House considering retaliatory Libya strike
+10. 10 6 takeaways from the debate

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

 1. 1 Twitter frowns on Joe Biden's laugh
 2. 2 CPD: Crowley shouldn't reinterpret questions
 3. 3 Debate Commission dismisses Raddatz-Obama connection
 4. 4 Candy Crowley to defy debate contract
-5. 5 Paul Ryan pics spark dumbbell debate
+5. 5 Obama gets more time
-6. 6 Angst grows among Obama backers
+6. 6 Paul Ryan pics spark dumbbell debate
 7. 7 Crowley: 'I'm not a fly on the wall'
-8. 8 Obama gets more time
+8. 8 VP debate transcript
 9. 9 Unions struggle to help Obama
-10. 10 VP debate transcript
+10. 10 Fight night on Long Island

 *   Last 12 Hours
 *   Last 24 Hours
 *   Last 2 Days
 *   Last Week

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

-1. 1 BLS in a partisan squabble
+1. 1 Debate questioner voting for Obama
-2. 2 Debate returns focus to fundamentals
+2. 2 Ryan explains 'binders full of women'
-3. 3 6 takeaways from the debate
+3. 3 Kerry: I need 'exorcism' after debates
-4. 4 The pro-growth consensus
+4. 4 DVD takes swipe at 'Obamacare'
-5. 5 Crowley fact-checks Mitt
+5. 5 Is LaHood preparing for departure?
-6. 6 Obama snaps back hard
+6. 6 BLS in a partisan squabble
-7. 7 Allen West plagued by scam PACs
+7. 7 Mayors see sequester cutting jobs
-8. 8 Obama fights back
+8. 8 Debate gets to the guts of the race
-9. 9 Tight race?
-Avoid tea party label
+9. 9 6 takeaways from the debate
-10. 10 Left relieved by Obama performance
+10. 10 The pro-growth consensus

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

-1. 1 BLS in a partisan squabble
+1. 1 Debate questioner voting for Obama
-2. 2 Debate returns focus to fundamentals
+2. 2 Ryan explains 'binders full of women'
-3. 3 6 takeaways from the debate
+3. 3 Kerry: I need 'exorcism' after debates
-4. 4 The pro-growth consensus
+4. 4 DVD takes swipe at 'Obamacare'
-5. 5 Crowley fact-checks Mitt
+5. 5 Is LaHood preparing for departure?
-6. 6 Obama snaps back hard
+6. 6 BLS in a partisan squabble
-7. 7 Allen West plagued by scam PACs
+7. 7 Mayors see sequester cutting jobs
-8. 8 Obama fights back
+8. 8 Debate gets to the guts of the race
-9. 9 Tight race?
-Avoid tea party label
+9. 9 6 takeaways from the debate
-10. 10 Left relieved by Obama performance
+10. 10 The pro-growth consensus

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

-1. 1 BLS in a partisan squabble
+1. 1 Debate questioner voting for Obama
-2. 2 Debate returns focus to fundamentals
+2. 2 Ryan explains 'binders full of women'
-3. 3 6 takeaways from the debate
+3. 3 Kerry: I need 'exorcism' after debates
-4. 4 The pro-growth consensus
+4. 4 DVD takes swipe at 'Obamacare'
-5. 5 Crowley fact-checks Mitt
+5. 5 Is LaHood preparing for departure?
-6. 6 Obama snaps back hard
+6. 6 BLS in a partisan squabble
-7. 7 Allen West plagued by scam PACs
+7. 7 Mayors see sequester cutting jobs
-8. 8 Obama fights back
+8. 8 Debate gets to the guts of the race
-9. 9 Tight race?
-Avoid tea party label
+9. 9 6 takeaways from the debate
-10. 10 Left relieved by Obama performance
+10. 10 The pro-growth consensus

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

-1. 1 BLS in a partisan squabble
+1. 1 Debate questioner voting for Obama
-2. 2 Debate returns focus to fundamentals
+2. 2 Ryan explains 'binders full of women'
-3. 3 6 takeaways from the debate
+3. 3 Kerry: I need 'exorcism' after debates
-4. 4 The pro-growth consensus
+4. 4 DVD takes swipe at 'Obamacare'
-5. 5 Crowley fact-checks Mitt
+5. 5 Is LaHood preparing for departure?
-6. 6 Obama snaps back hard
+6. 6 BLS in a partisan squabble
-7. 7 Allen West plagued by scam PACs
+7. 7 Mayors see sequester cutting jobs
-8. 8 Obama fights back
+8. 8 Debate gets to the guts of the race
-9. 9 Tight race?
-Avoid tea party label
+9. 9 6 takeaways from the debate
-10. 10 Left relieved by Obama performance
+10. 10 The pro-growth consensus

 Showing Last 7 Days

-Updated: 10/17/2012 7:02 AM ET
+Updated: 10/17/2012 12:17 PM ET

 1. 1 Fight night on Long Island
 2. 2 5 unmet Obama promises